Belisarius63/Belisarius63/README.md

 testing.
 It was good to get experience in CMMI/SPICE compliant formal software testing, but it was like being an art critic instead of an artist.

 Eventually I got another contract position doing embedded real-time software.
-It was a production automotive mechatronics application with safety requirements.
+It was a LIN-slave automotive ECU mechatronics application with safety requirements.
 It was for a new generation "smart" actuator which used hard real-time closed-loop controls.
 Because the team was small, people wore a lot of hats.
 I learned a *HUGE amount about manufacturing engineering, mechanical engineering, and electrical engineering.
 I also learned a lot about the physics basis for the controls I was